NonDairyNeutrino/Thesis/defense/paper/manuscript.typ

 The GPU- and distribution-based methods can be combined to further parallelize solving an initial value problem.
 If each of the machines available to the distributed network has at least one GPU (a single machine can have multiple; more details in @sec:scale_distributed), this implementation will automatically identify, manage, and use all of them.
 Thus these methods can be composed to provide a scalable model of parallel-in-time integration for equations of motion.

-High-performance computing (HPC) (section @sec:scale_hpc), in the context of this work, focuses on utilizing two core ideas: *multithreading & GPU computing*, and *multiprocessing & distributed computing*.
+High-performance computing (HPC) (section @sec:scale_hpc), in the context of this work, focuses on utilizing two core ideas: multithreading & GPU computing, multiprocessing & distributed computing.
 These ideas contrast sequential procedures where the next calculation cannot be started before the previous has finished.
 Multithreading, and more specifically using graphics processing units (GPUs) to do general purpose computation i.e. GPGPU computing, allow several calculations to be done simultaneously on the same physical hardware i.e. in parallel.
-Further extending this idea, multiprocessing (not to be confused with multi-_threading_) allows calculations to be executed simultaneously as in the case of several threads, but these calculations "have their own set of knowledge".
+Further extending this idea, multiprocessing (not to be confused with multi-threading) allows calculations to be executed simultaneously as in the case of several threads, but these calculations "have their own set of knowledge".
 This seemingly subtle distinction provides the ability for these multiple processes to be executed on different physical hardware.
 These models of parallelism have been used in the past to address the runtime issues arising from simulating complex physical phenomena.

 == Review of High-Performance Computing <sec:scale_hpc>